parthivrmenon/aws_saa/06_ebs.md

     - throughput changes
     - volume type changes

-Note: By default, when an instance is terminated, the root EBS volume is deleted unless "Delete on Termination" is disabled.
+**Note**: By default, when an instance is terminated, the root EBS volume is deleted unless `Delete on Termination` is disabled.

 ## Limitations:
 * can only be mounted to one instance at a time;
 * bound to an AZ; you can move a volume across AZs using snapshotting
 * define capacity & IOPS in advance
+* you are charged for the provisioned capacity and not for what you actually use.

 ## EBS Snapshots
 Make a point-in-time backup of your EBS volume